kumojin/kumojin.github.io/_posts/2021-10-04-go-replace.md

 Suddenly, your CI pipeline starts failing because the dependency checker step fails on a [CVE](https://cve.mitre.org/index.html) being detected in a derived package used by one of your dependencies.
-Is there a way in Go to change theversion of the derived package ?
+Is there a way in Go to change the version of the derived package ?

 <!--more-->
 Here's how a `go.mod` file usually looks like: